- Canadian high school

 Health Sciences BSc

 You will be interested in the Health Sciences major program if you want to understand issues affecting health and disease, environmental issues that affect communities and global health, or multi-level health policy making.
+In the BSc program, you will gain skills in cellular, molecular, and behavioural mechanisms that underlie population health and chronic and infectious diseases.
+To learn more about the BSc program in the Faculty of Health Sciences, visit our website.

 Chronic and Infectious Disease: Study the issues of infectious diseases and their impact on world health: toxicology, pathophysiology and epidemiology.